 Arriving for lunch in the city, I would recommend you head over to the historic Jack London Square to start your time in Oakland.
 Here are two options for lunch

-If vegan food is not your thing, head over to Plank which is right in the middle of the square and which has traditional pub/sports bar type food.
+If vegan food is not your thing, head over to Plank, which is right in the middle of the square and that has traditional pub/sports bar type food.
 The highlight here is that the restaurant is like a giant Dave and Busters with bowling, bocce, arcade games and lots of TV’s.
-Its a great spot for the whole family as there are a lot of things for kids and adults to be excited about.
+It’s a great spot for the whole family and there are a lot of things for kids and adults to be excited about.

 After lunch, explore Jack London Square and make sure to head down to Heinold’s First and Last Chance Saloon.
 This bar from 1883 was a mainstay for author Jack London, and the bar itself is still slanted from the 1909 earthquake.

 You can also see Jack London’s cabin from Alaska, which was transported here outside the bar.

 If you are in the mood for an adventure, then head over to California Canoe & Kayak and rent a kayak for a paddle on the estuary.
 It is an excellent way to explore Oakland’s waterways and get the blood moving.
 Read more about kayaking here.

 After exploring Jack London Square, head over to Lakeside Park and pay to park there.
 From there, I would walk over to Cathedral of Christ the Light and spend 15 minutes gawking at this majestic church.